IDEOorg/steps-bot/README.md

 SENDGRID_API_KEY=
 ```

 You'll need a Twilio account to provide the `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_NUMBER` credentials for SMS.
-Instructions on getting set up for Twilio can be found in the docs [here](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit?usp=sharing).
+[Follow these instructions in the slides to get set up with Twilio](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit?usp=sharing) (see the Twilio Config section of the slides).

 If you elected not to support Facebook bots, you can leave the `FB_PAGE_ACCESS_TOKEN`, `FB_VERIFY_TOKEN`, and `FB_REFERRAL_LINK` environmental variables empty. **The Facebook config variables are only required if you want to support the Facebook platform.** Otherwise follow [the docs regarding Facebook config](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit?usp=sharing).